You will need:

 - Established links with the local legal profession, leading to job opportunities for graduates

 - Commended pastoral support during your studies, personal tutors and subject tutors all offering an open door to deal with issues quickly and appropriately

 - Generous funding scholarships available for home and overseas students

-We provide extensive networking and work-placement opportunities, including enhanced work experience via our Solicitor Mentor Scheme and voluntary legal case work as part of the School of Law's Legal Advice Centre.
+We provide extensive networking and work-placement opportunities, including enhanced work experience via our Solicitor Mentor Scheme.
 The dissertation element of the course provides the opportunity to enhance your career prospects through acquiring vocationally relevant knowledge.
 It will enable you to make a significant and measurable contribution to the body of legal knowledge in your chosen subject.

 Information for international students

 There are many ways to fund postgraduate study for home and international students.
 From loans to International Scholarships and subject-specific funding, you’ll find all of the information you need on our specialist postgraduate funding pages.